JoshuaKGoldberg/create-typescript-app/.github/DEVELOPMENT.md

 2. Checks that only a small list of allowed files were changed
 3. Checks that the local repository's files were changed correctly (e.g. removed initialization-only files)

-`pnpm run migrate:test` script is run in CI to ensure that templating changes are in sync with the template's actual files.
+The `pnpm run migrate:test` script is run in CI to ensure that templating changes are in sync with the template's actual files.
+See `.github/workflows/test-migrate.yml`.